Solving the feng shui puzzle

 Logic helps us structure our thoughts.
 Logic, obviously, by itself, doesn’t guarantee the truth because if your premises are false – your conclusions are likely to be false too.
 As in this classical example: all yellow things are made of cheese – the moon is yellow – therefore the moon is made of cheese.
-The other side of logic is that illogical arguments are more effective than logical ones.
+The other side of logic is those illogical arguments are more effective than logical ones.
 Aristotle made an assumption that things are either true or not true (“the most certain of principles”) which can make conventional logic blow up on occasions – for example, take this sentence: “this sentence is false”: is that true or false?
 Also, Donald Rumsfeld reminds us that, “There are known knowns, things we know that we know; and there are known unknowns, things that we know we don’t know.
 But there are also unknown unknowns, things we do not know we don’t know.” which might be our biggest problem.

 Why people are superstitious and believe in predictions and conspiracy theories

 Philosopher Karl Popper, in his book The Conspiracy Theory of Society, argues that “conspiracy theories are based on the idea that a social outcome is evidence of an intentional order, and that random occurrences are rarely, if ever, relevant.”
 The psychology behind this is that people discount unintended consequences and prefer to view certain events of being the result of an intended cause.
 Although Popper was investigating conspiracy theories, we can see how superstitions and predictions fit the same pattern where a divine force is in charge.
 Michael Shumer offers three basic explanations for the question Why People Believe Weird Things, which is the title of his book.
-One, credo consolans – people believe in superstitions because they want to.
-Two, superstitions offer immediate gratification and simplicity because simple explanations are immediately gratifying while reality is often complex and challenging.
-And three, morality and meaning – predictions provide proof of eschatological meaning and morality from a higher power and absolves one from choice and responsibility.
-It’s always easier to find blame in the outside circumstances and external forces (stars, destiny, fate, God, karma, government, luck, etc) that one’s choices and take responsibility for them.
-The humanity that believes in superstitions just needs to wake up and grow up (hello!, there is no Santa).

 Top pointers to how to understand and decode feng shui

 1) Use your common sense.
 If it doesn’t make sense or is too good to be true – it probably is.
 Does it sound like a myth or superstition or is fear-based?

 2) Use logic and your logic intelligence.

 3) Employ your intuition and instinct – does it feel safe?
 What are your hunches about the situation?